 Accountancy/Business Electives (12 hours)

 12 semester hours of electives from accounting or business courses or from courses in other departments approved for business credit.
+CIS140 and ECON courses do not serve as elective credits required.

 Minor in Business Administration